Arctic: Plants

 Arctic vegetation is composed of plants such as dwarf shrubs, graminoids, herbs, lichens, and mosses, which all grow relatively close to the ground, forming tundra.
 An example of a dwarf shrub is the bearberry.
 As one moves northward, the amount of warmth available for plant growth decreases considerably.
-In the northernmost areas, plants are at their metabolic limits, and small differences in the total amount of summer warmth make large differences in the amount of energy available for maintenance, growth and reproduction.
-Colder summer temperatures cause the size, abundance, productivity and variety of plants to decrease.
+In the northernmost areas, plants are at their metabolic limits, and small differences in the total amount of summer warmth make large differences in the amount of energy available for maintenance, growth, and reproduction.
+Colder summer temperatures cause the size, abundance, productivity, and variety of plants to decrease.
 Trees cannot grow in the Arctic, but in its warmest parts, shrubs are common and can reach 2 m in height; sedges, mosses and lichens can form thick layers.
 In the coldest parts of the Arctic, much of the ground is bare; non-vascular plants such as lichens and mosses predominate, along with a few scattered grasses and forbs (like the Arctic poppy).

 Animals

-Herbivores on the tundra include the Arctic hare, lemming, muskox, and caribou.
-They are preyed on by the snowy owl, Arctic fox, Grizzly bear, and Arctic wolf.
+Herbivores on the tundra include the Arctic hare, lemming, muskox, and reindeer (caribou).
+They are preyed on by the snowy owl, Arctic fox, grizzly bear, and Arctic wolf.
 The polar bear is also a predator, though it prefers to hunt for marine life from the ice.
 There are also many birds and marine species endemic to the colder regions.
 Other terrestrial animals include wolverines, moose, Dall sheep, ermines, and Arctic ground squirrels.
-Marine mammals include seals, walrus, and several species of cetacean—baleen whales and also narwhals, orcas, and belugas.
-An excellent and famous example of a ring species exists and has been described around the Arctic Circle in the form of the Larus gulls.
+Marine mammals include seals, walruses, and several species of cetacean—baleen whales and also narwhals, orcas, and belugas.

 Natural resources

-The Arctic includes copious natural resources (oil, gas, minerals, fresh water, fish and, if the subarctic is included, forest) to which modern technology and the economic opening up of Russia have given significant new opportunities.
-The interest of the tourism industry is also on the increase.
+There are copious natural resources in the Arctic (oil, gas, minerals, freshwater, fish, and, if the subarctic is included, forest) to which modern technology and the economic opening up of Russia have given significant new opportunities.
+The interest in the tourism industry is also on the increase.

 The Arctic contains some of the last and most extensive continuous wilderness areas in the world, and its significance in preserving biodiversity and genotypes is considerable.
 The increasing presence of humans fragments vital habitats.
-The Arctic is particularly susceptible to the abrasion of groundcover and to the disturbance of the rare breeding grounds of the animals that are characteristic to the region.
+The Arctic is particularly susceptible to the abrasion of groundcover and to the disturbance of the rare breeding grounds of the animals that are characteristic of the region.
 The Arctic also holds 1/5 of the Earth's water supply.